itstriolink/python-ogc-server/README.md

-# Python OGC Feature and Tile Server
+# Python OGC API Feature and Tile Server

 This is a dockerized OGC API server that is minimally compliant with the [OGC API - Features (OAPIF)](https://docs.opengeospatial.org/is/17-069r3/17-069r3.html) standard.

 It serves GeoJSON objects and PNG raster tiles.

 To use it, just point any OGC API client to it.